amitrke/aws-cognito-example/README.md

 - Node.js: Version 20 or higher, this is required to build the Angular application.
 - Google Account for OAuth: Create a project in Google Cloud Console and enable Google+ API.
 Create OAuth 2.0 Client ID and download the credentials.
 - Domain Name: A domain name that you own.
 This is required for the website to be hosted on Cloudfront and for Google OAuth.
+- Route53 Hosted Zone: A hosted zone in Route53 for the domain name.
+- AWS Certificate Manager: A certificate for the domain name.

 ## Steps to run the application